- CERi Programs

 Be realistic, honest, and transparent with expectations and goals

 As in any relationship, honesty is vital to trust building.
 Despite lofty hopes for any project, primary researchers have the responsibility to instill realistic expectations of their own intentions (e.g. how often or for how long they plan to remain involved in the community or project).

 The cultural framework laid out by First Nations Information Governance Centre asserts that, “From the beginning, First Nations peoples have been taught that we start with a focus on the people – by giving thanks for their caring, honesty, sharing, and strength” (2011, p.
 7).

 Be clear and consistent about boundaries

+Be clear and consistent about boundaries.
 Primary researchers often become (or were already) friends and colleagues with community members through CER projects.
-As in any relationship, it is vital to set explicit boundaries that simultaneously maintain trust with community members, and also address issues of power imbalances and inequity.
-It is the primary researcher’s responsibility to ensure that community partners understand the professional and relational boundaries in any given circumstance.
-Additionally, the primary researcher should encourage community collaborators to discuss their own boundaries.
+As in any relationship, it is vital to set boundaries that simultaneously maintain trust with community members, and also address issues of power imbalances and inequity.
+Boundaries are not necessarily explicit and should be discussed and this is the main point of dialogue and negotiation throughout a project, as it can build deeper trust.
+It is the responsibility of both parties to understand the professional and relational boundaries in any given circumstance.

 Address conflict quickly and constructively

 Relationships are bound to face moments of compromise, miscommunication, or even conflict.
 Regular meetings and transparent, honest communication can often help to mitigate conflict.
 Space needs to be created for conflicts to be addressed in a way that is most appropriate to the communities that university researchers are engaged with.
 In some cases this may mean that the university researcher has to step back and allow the process to happen or unfold inside community.
 Researchers must be able to recognize or ask whether they should be in the room and what would be most helpful in supporting a swift resolution to the conflict.

 Questions to Ask Yourself